ColinFay/hordes/r-hordes/README.md

 ## Example

-The `{hordes}` R package simplify data translation from R to NodeJS.
+The `{hordes}` R package simplifies data translation from R to NodeJS.

 For example, here is a function that spits base64 encoding of a ggplot, which can then be read by NodeJS.